wit-ai/wit-go/README.md

 ## Testing

-Unit tests are executed by Github Actions, but Integration tests have to be executed manually by providing a valid token via `WITAI_INTEGRATION_TOKEN` env var.
+Unit tests are executed by Github Actions.

 ### Unit tests